RohanSrivatsavB/NPU-/README.md

-# NPU- a baisc model
+# NPU- a basic model
 This project is just a baic model of how different blocks of a NPU functions and further implementing it in a FPGA for specific applications